KirkAlton-Class7/cognito-cli-auth-flow/notes.md

 ### Step 5: Respond To MFA

 This completes the exported challenge chain.
-The current TOTP code and latest `Session` are submitted together; success returns `AuthenticationResult` with the lab tokens.
+The current TOTP code and latest `Session` are submitted together.
+A successful response returns `AuthenticationResult` with the lab tokens.

 ```bash
 export TOTP_CODE="123456"